The cost of travelling to Cambodia

 - Phnom Penh – Sen Monorom : 11$, 9h

-As you can see, the distances can be quite long, especially if you plan to so some trekking in remote areas like Mondolkiri (Sen Monorom).
+As you can see, the distances can be quite long, especially if you plan to do some trekking in remote areas like Mondolkiri, around Sen Monorom.

 The train in Cambodia

 Even though I haven’t used it personally, I know that it is possible to take a train to travel around the country.
-For tourists, the most famous of these is still the “bamboo train”, a train made out of bamboo, which allows you to visit the rice fields of the Angkor region.
-At a cost of almost $6, it must be said that it gives you a great overview of the region in a rather fun means of transport!
+For tourists, the most famous of these is still the “bamboo train”, a train made out of bamboo that allows you to visit the rice fields of the Angkor region.
+At a cost of almost $6, it must be said that it gives you a great overview of the region with a rather fun means of transport!

-The Phnom Penh – Sihanoukville link seems to have reopened since mid-2016 and the government would like to extend the rail network from Phnom Penh to the Thai border town of Poipet.
-According to recent information, the train between the city of Battambang and Poipet will be operational.
+The Phnom Penh – Sihanoukville link seems to have reopened since mid-2016, and the government would like to extend the rail network from Phnom Penh to the Thai border town of Poipet.
+According to recent information, the train between Battambang and Poipet will be operational.
 A must if you are in the area.

-In some tourist areas, it is possible to rent a 125cc motorcycle for example for the day or for several days.
-However, for 5/6$ per day + fuel.
-Generally, for a standard scooter, you will rarely be asked for your international drivers license, although I would advise you to have it on you…
+In some tourist areas, it is possible to rent a 125cc motorcycle, for example, for the day or for several days, usually for 5/6$ per day + fuel.
+Generally, for a standard scooter, you will rarely be asked for your international driving licence, although I would advise you to have it with you…

-The only time I tried riding a motorcycle in this country was when crossing from Ha Tien (Vietnam) -> Kep and someone was transporting me.
-I paid $7 for the three hour motorcycle trip between the two cities.
+The only time I tried travelling by motorcycle in this country was when crossing from Ha Tien, Vietnam, to Kep, and someone was transporting me.
+I paid $7 for the three-hour motorcycle trip between the two cities.

 Boating in Cambodia

-During your holiday in Cambodia, it is likely that you will take several boat trips, whether to visit the paradise islands in the south of the country, to go for a ride on Tonle Sap lake, or to make a short trip along the Mekong at sunset, etc.
+During your holiday in Cambodia, it is likely that you will take several boat trips, whether to visit the paradise islands in the south of the country, go for a ride on Tonle Sap Lake, or take a short trip along the Mekong at sunset, and so on.

 - Kep -> Ko Tonsay : $9/person/round-trip,